Progress and Key Results

 For more information click here: Report B2

-- LCPX measurements were carried out during the last year, from October 2021 to October 2022 to assess the behaviour of the pavements right after they were laid and with a significant traffic load.
+- LCPX measurements were carried out by I-POOL partner during the last year, from October 2021 to October 2022 to assess the behaviour of the pavements right after they were laid and with a significant traffic load.
 This parameter is measured nearby the contact point between a special reference wheel and the road, essentially evaluating the noise contribution of the road alone, so not including other possible noise sources as the engine or the exhaust pipe.
 The Green Public Procurement Criteria for Road Design, Construction and Maintenance issued by the European Commission gives some reference value that newly laid pavements have to observe to reflect higher environmental standards that the EU is striving to achieve, firstly to directly benefit its citizens: a 93 dBA reference value is imposed for LCPX road emission at 50 km/h within its first 5 years of duty.
-The last measurement session gave the following results for the E-VIA pavements: 90.4 dBA (with 1 dBA uncertainty) for the reference pavement and 89.3 dBA (with 0.9 dBA uncertainty) for the special pavements that includes crumb rubber, giving a further environmental advantage in the recycle and reuse of exhausted tyres.
+The last measurement session gave the following results for the E-VIA pavements: 90.4 dBA (with 1 dBA uncertainty) for the reference pavement and 89.3 dBA (with 0.9 dBA uncertainty) for the E-VIA pavements that includes crumb rubber, giving a further environmental advantage in the recycle and reuse of exhausted tyres.
 Ageing effects were observed in subsequent testing sessions.

 - According to acoustic measurements carried out at receivers roadside by VIENROSE and I-POOL about one year after the intervention implementation, a reduction of 4.4 dB(A) in terms of Lnight (in the night period from 10 p.m. to 6 a.m.) has been measured.
 This benefit affects about 2.000 residents of the pilot area.
 About 16 months after the pilot intervention realization, a new noise measurement campaign has been carried out in order to verify asphalt performances overtime.
 Between the second and the third noise measurement campaign, a difference of 2.9 dB(A) in terms of Lnight was still measured.

 - Regarding the project website, more than 12.000 visits have taken place with more than 2.500 users interacting.
-Regarding socials, on the Facebook page more than 260 sessions will take place by the end of the project as well as more than 100 sessions on the LinkedIn page.
+Regarding socials, on the Facebook page more than 280 sessions have taken place as well as more than 100 sessions on the LinkedIn page.
 Moreover, more than 15 scientific papers have been published and more than 20 presentations have been given during conferences (about 900 people reached), together with more than 20 brief articles on Italian magazines mainly concerning the pilot case.
 An overall number of about 60 students has been directly informed about project activities.

 For more information click here: Report C1